manulari/rollingpointat/_pages_en/en-kurse.md

 **Bankvbdg.:** IBAN: AT54 3200 0000 1701 2717, BIC: RLNWATWW, Verein rollingpoint

-No classen on school holiday
+No classes on school holiday

 &nbsp;

-***Sämtliche rp Angebote werden entsprechend den jeweils aktuellen Covid-Regelungen für Wien abgehalten.***
+***All rollingpoint offers are held in accordance with the current CoVid regulations for Vienna.***

 ![](/assets/uploads/img_0197.jpg)